Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 Create a Smooth Texture

-Once you have turned off the steam wand and before pouring, tap the pitcher’s side several times, give it a few quick spins and allow it to rest for a moment.
+Once you have turned off the wand and before pouring, tap the pitcher’s side several times, give it a few quick spins and allow it to rest for a moment.
 That helps pop some off the larger bubbles and creates a smoother texture.

-Milk Frothing Options
+Frothing Milk Options

 You can always froth by hand if you don’t have an espresso machine.
 Start by warming milk either in the microwave or on the stove to reach the target temperature.
 Pour the warm milk into a coffee cup and place a small hand whisk into the cup.